Solid Lubricant Additives

 Why is hBN called white graphite?

-hBN has the same hexagonal layered crystal structure as graphite, with boron and nitrogen atoms alternating in place of carbon.
-Like graphite, the weak van der Waals forces between planes allow easy shear and low friction.
-Unlike graphite, hBN is white, electrically insulating, and chemically inert — making it suitable for applications where graphite's electrical conductivity or black color is unacceptable.
+hBN has a hexagonal layered crystal structure similar to graphite, with boron and nitrogen atoms alternating in place of carbon.
+Like graphite, weak van der Waals forces between planes allow easy shear and low friction.
+Unlike graphite, hBN is white, electrically insulating, and chemically inert, making it suitable for applications where graphite’s electrical conductivity or black color is unacceptable.

 Is hBN food-safe for use in food-grade lubricants?

-Yes. hBN is chemically inert, non-toxic, and compatible with food-grade lubricant formulation standards.
-When blended into NSF H1-approved base oils and thickeners, hBN-containing greases can maintain NSF H1 certification for incidental food contact applications in food processing equipment.
+hBN is chemically inert, non-toxic, and compatible with food-grade lubricant formulation requirements.
+When blended into approved base oils and thickeners, hBN-containing greases may be used in incidental food-contact lubricant applications.
 Powderful Solutions can provide purity and compliance documentation for food-grade applications.

 What particle size hBN is best for grease additives?